euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 The image below shows the Snapshot user interface:
 ![Figure 4.
 Snapshot User Interface](./images/snapshot_ui.png)

 Snapshot proposals are not binding.
 Team members and multisignature key holders for the projects are expected to execute the proposals, but the process relies entirely on their goodwill.
+Full Snapshot documentation can be accessed online at: [Snapshot](https://docs.snapshot.org).